csev/dj4e/assn/dj4e_hello.md

 make this work.
 Sometime when looking at code written by others, it is important to know what is going on to what *not* to copy.

+Also make sure to check any auto grader for any additional requirements for this assignment.